brotatotes/bht-automation/bht gen 3/Luke/Chapter 8/Luke 8 42 bht.md

 # Luke 8:42 Commentary Help Text

 ## BHT:
-A man named Jairus, referred to affectionately as Mark's diminutive, sought out Jesus desperately.
-Unaware of the tragic news to come, he narrates events concisely.
-The crowd followed Jesus, eager to witness what would unfold.
-Among them was a father whose only daughter lay dying, her life slipping away.
-Jesus pressed on through the throngs, feeling the weight of the suffocating crowd.
-Despite the chaos, Jesus was determined to reach out and offer his healing touch to this desperate father and his dying daughter.
+Luke, in his concise narration, describes a crowd that follows Jesus to witness what will unfold at Jairus's house.
+A woman, suffering from a hemorrhage for twelve years, presses upon Jesus, almost suffocating him with the weight of the people.
+Jairus's beloved daughter, his only child, is on the verge of dying.
+The immense throng surrounding Jesus creates a chaotic atmosphere, making it challenging for him to navigate through the crowd.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The affectionate diminutive of Mark."
-2. "He is not aware of the subsequent message to Jairus, and narrates concisely and generally."
+1. "He is not aware of the subsequent message to Jairus, and narrates concisely and generally."
-3. "The crowd seems to have followed to see what would happen at Jairus's house."
+2. "The crowd seems to have followed to see what would happen at Jairus’s house."
+3. "The affectionate diminutive of Mark."

 ### Marvin Vincent:
 1. Thronged [συνεπνιγον] .
 With the idea of pressing together [συν] upon him : stifling.
 The simple verb is that rendered choke, as in vv.
 8, 33.

 ### Archibald T. Robertson:
-1. "An only daughter (θυγατηρ μονογενης)."
+1. "An only daughter (θυγατηρ μονογενης)...The same adjective used of the widow's son (Luke 7:12) and the epileptic boy (Luke 9:38) and of Jesus (John 1:18; John 3:16)."
-2. "She lay a dying (απεθνησκεν)."
+2. "She lay a dying (απεθνησκεν).
+Imperfect active, she was dying.
+Matthew 9:18 has it that she has just died."
-3. "Thronged (συνεπνιγον)."
+3. "Thronged (συνεπνιγον).
+Imperfect active of συμπνιγω, to press together, the verb used of the thorns choking the growing grain (Luke 8:14).
+It was a jam."

 ### John Gill:
 1. "And she lay a dying, or 'was near death', as the Syriac and Persic versions; or 'was just ready to die', as the Ethiopic version."
 2. "The Vulgate Latin and Arabic versions render it, 'she was dead', or 'now dead', and which agrees with Matthew 9:18."
-3. "The people thronged him; such a vast multitude followed him to see the cure, that he was even crowded, and so pressed on all sides, that it was difficult to walk along."
+3. "the people thronged him; such a vast multitude followed him to see the cure, that he was even crowded, and so pressed on all sides, that it was difficult to walk along."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:16:49
+- Timestamp: 12-25-2023 20:33:13
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 85
+- BHT Word Count: 73
-- BHT Commentary Usage: 31.75%
+- BHT Commentary Usage: 39.29%
-- BHT Quality Score: 1.1097420993016818
+- BHT Quality Score: 1.310466033156189
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (63):
+- ChatGPT injected words (56):
-	['a', 'affectionately', 'among', 'and', 'as', 'away', 'chaos', 'come', 'concisely', 'crowd', 'daughter', 'desperate', 'desperately', 'despite', 'determined', 'diminutive', 'dying', 'eager', 'events', 'father', 'feeling', 'followed', 'he', 'healing', 'her', 'his', 'jairus', 'jesus', 'lay', 'life', 'man', 'mark', 'named', 'narrates', 'news', 'of', 'offer', 'on', 'only', 'out', 'pressed', 'reach', 'referred', 's', 'slipping', 'sought', 'suffocating', 'the', 'them', 'this', 'throngs', 'through', 'to', 'touch', 'tragic', 'unaware', 'unfold', 'was', 'weight', 'what', 'whose', 'witness', 'would']
+	['a', 'almost', 'at', 'atmosphere', 'beloved', 'challenging', 'chaotic', 'child', 'concise', 'creates', 'crowd', 'daughter', 'describes', 'dying', 'follows', 'for', 'from', 'hemorrhage', 'him', 'his', 'house', 'immense', 'in', 'is', 'it', 'jairus', 'jesus', 'luke', 'making', 'narration', 'navigate', 'of', 'on', 'only', 'people', 'presses', 's', 'suffering', 'suffocating', 'surrounding', 'that', 'the', 'throng', 'through', 'to', 'twelve', 'unfold', 'upon', 'verge', 'weight', 'what', 'will', 'with', 'witness', 'woman', 'years']
-- ChatGPT injected words (significant words only) (43):
+- ChatGPT injected words (significant words only) (34):
-	['affectionately', 'away', 'chaos', 'come', 'concisely', 'crowd', 'daughter', 'desperate', 'desperately', 'despite', 'determined', 'diminutive', 'dying', 'eager', 'events', 'father', 'feeling', 'followed', 'healing', 'jairus', 'jesus', 'lay', 'life', 'man', 'mark', 'named', 'narrates', 'news', 'offer', 'pressed', 'reach', 'referred', 's', 'slipping', 'sought', 'suffocating', 'throngs', 'touch', 'tragic', 'unaware', 'unfold', 'weight', 'witness']
+	['atmosphere', 'beloved', 'challenging', 'chaotic', 'child', 'concise', 'creates', 'crowd', 'daughter', 'describes', 'dying', 'follows', 'hemorrhage', 'house', 'immense', 'jairus', 'jesus', 'luke', 'making', 'narration', 'navigate', 'people', 'presses', 's', 'suffering', 'suffocating', 'surrounding', 'throng', 'unfold', 'verge', 'weight', 'witness', 'woman', 'years']

 ### Logs
-- Attempt 1 BHT: A desperate father sought out Jesus, unaware of the tragic news to come.
-Throngs of people, curious to witness what would unfold at Jairus's house, pressed upon Jesus as he made his way forward.
-Among those in need was a man who spoke of his only daughter, a phrase that conveys both endearment and a sense of great loss.
-This young girl lay dying, her life hanging by a thread, and her father's heart surely weighed heavy with anguish.
-In the midst of this chaos, Jesus pushed on, determined to offer his healing touch.
+- Attempt 1 BHT: A woman who had been suffering for twelve years with a hemorrhage approached Jesus in a crowd as he was on his way to heal Jairus' daughter.
+Unaware of the urgency of Jairus' request, Luke narrates briefly, mentioning the crowd's curiosity about what would happen at Jairus' house.
+The woman, described affectionately as Jairus did in Mark's account, pressed upon Jesus, stifling him with the weight of the multitude.
+Jairus' daughter, an only child, was near death, and the throng of people made it difficult for Jesus to walk.
+Though not explicitly stated in Luke's account, Matthew's Gospel tells us that the girl had already passed away.
-- 🔄 Luke 8:42 (attempt 1, 96 words, 36.0% quotes quality score: 1.0914786108252814, V2 normalized quality score: 27.64, commentator tiers 1-3: 45.72%, 0.0%, 54.28%)
+- 🔄 Luke 8:42 (attempt 1, 111 words, 42.31% quotes quality score: 1.3279085982611885, V2 normalized quality score: 35.5, commentator tiers 1-3: 52.48%, 0.0%, 47.52%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: A man named Jairus, referred to affectionately as Mark's diminutive, sought out Jesus desperately.
-Unaware of the tragic news to come, he narrates events concisely.
-The crowd followed Jesus, eager to witness what would unfold.
-Among them was a father whose only daughter lay dying, her life slipping away.
-Jesus pressed on through the throngs, feeling the weight of the suffocating crowd.
-Despite the chaos, Jesus was determined to reach out and offer his healing touch to this desperate father and his dying daughter.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 2 BHT: Unaware of the subsequent message to Jairus, Luke narrates concisely as a crowd follows Jesus to see what would happen at Jairus's house.
+In the midst of this throng, a woman with a twelve-year hemorrhage presses upon Jesus, stifling him as the people crowd around.
+Meanwhile, Jairus's only daughter lies near death, as mentioned in Matthew's Gospel.
+The close proximity of the people makes it difficult for Jesus to move, creating a challenging situation.
-- 🔄 Luke 8:42 (attempt 2, 85 words, 31.75% quotes quality score: 1.1097420993016818, V2 normalized quality score: 28.24, commentator tiers 1-3: 46.14%, 0.0%, 53.86%)
+- 🔄 Luke 8:42 (attempt 2, 78 words, 37.5% quotes quality score: 1.2782251561041047, V2 normalized quality score: 33.84, commentator tiers 1-3: 48.87%, 0.0%, 51.13%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: A grieving father, identified as Jairus, urgently approached Jesus.
-Unaware of what would later transpire, Jairus briefly recounted his story.
-The crowds surrounding Jesus were eager to witness the outcome at Jairus's house.
-Among them, a man shared the heartbreaking news of his only daughter teetering on the edge of death.
-The pressing and stifling crowd made it difficult for Jesus to move forward.
-However, undeterred, Jesus persevered, intent on bringing healing and hope to this desperate situation.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 3 BHT: Luke, in his concise narration, describes a crowd that follows Jesus to witness what will unfold at Jairus's house.
+A woman, suffering from a hemorrhage for twelve years, presses upon Jesus, almost suffocating him with the weight of the people.
+Jairus's beloved daughter, his only child, is on the verge of dying.
+The immense throng surrounding Jesus creates a chaotic atmosphere, making it challenging for him to navigate through the crowd.
-- 🔄 Luke 8:42 (attempt 3, 79 words, 33.87% quotes quality score: 0.9640807594578883, V2 normalized quality score: 23.4, commentator tiers 1-3: 43.16%, 0.0%, 56.84%)
+- 🔄 Luke 8:42 (attempt 3, 73 words, 39.29% quotes quality score: 1.310466033156189, V2 normalized quality score: 34.92, commentator tiers 1-3: 54.7%, 0.0%, 45.3%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Throngs of people gathered around Jesus as he walked, pressing upon him and stifling his movement.
-In this chaotic scene, a distraught father named Jairus approached Jesus urgently, unaware of the subsequent events.
-Jairus, affectionately referred to in Mark's account, had a dying daughter who hovered on the brink of death.
-The crowd in tow followed Jesus, eager to witness the unfolding of events at Jairus's house.
-Despite the suffocating environment, Jesus pressed through, determined to bring healing to this desperate situation.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 4 BHT: Unaware of the subsequent message to Jairus, Luke briefly narrates the scene as a crowd follows Jesus, curious to see what would happen at Jairus's house.
+Amongst the multitude, a woman with a twelve-year hemorrhage presses upon Jesus, stifling him with the weight of the people.
+Meanwhile, Jairus's only daughter lies near death.
+The close proximity of the people makes it difficult for Jesus to move, creating a congested and challenging situation.
-- 🔄 Luke 8:42 (attempt 4, 84 words, 28.57% quotes quality score: 1.094813276549675, V2 normalized quality score: 27.75, commentator tiers 1-3: 44.57%, 0.0%, 55.43%)
+- 🔄 Luke 8:42 (attempt 4, 75 words, 36.36% quotes quality score: 1.1380126087071898, V2 normalized quality score: 29.18, commentator tiers 1-3: 43.75%, 0.0%, 56.25%)
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
+- Attempt 5 BHT: Unaware of the subsequent message to Jairus, Luke briefly narrates the scene as a crowd follows Jesus to see what will happen at Jairus's house.
+Pressing upon Jesus, the woman suffering from a hemorrhage for twelve years stifles him with the weight of the throng.
+Meanwhile, Jairus's only daughter is near death, adding urgency to the situation.
+The gathering of people makes it difficult for Jesus to navigate through the crowd, presenting a challenge in reaching Jairus's house in time.
+- 🔄 Luke 8:42 (attempt 5, 83 words, 36.21% quotes quality score: 1.2611722295863166, V2 normalized quality score: 33.28, commentator tiers 1-3: 54.68%, 0.0%, 45.32%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: In the midst of a dense crowd, Jairus, an anguished father, sought out Jesus urgently.
-Unaware of the message to come, he concisely narrated his plea.
-The masses surrounding Jesus were filled with curiosity and followed closely to see what would unfold at Jairus's house.
-Within this chaotic scene, Jairus shared the devastating news of his only daughter who lay dying.
-Despite the overwhelming press of the crowd, Jesus remained steadfast, determined to bring healing to this desperate situation.
-- 🔄 Luke 8:42 (attempt 5, 80 words, 32.26% quotes quality score: 1.0763502990999627, V2 normalized quality score: 27.13, commentator tiers 1-3: 45.51%, 0.0%, 54.49%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- ✅ Luke 8:42 bht prompt v0.8 (85 words, 31.75% quotes)
+- ✅ Luke 8:42 bht prompt v0.8 (73 words, 39.29% quotes)
-- quality score: 1.1097420993016818, V2 normalized quality score: 28.24, commentator tiers 1-3: 46.14%, 0.0%, 53.86%)
+- quality score: 1.310466033156189, V2 normalized quality score: 34.92, commentator tiers 1-3: 54.7%, 0.0%, 45.3%)